 In developing a model of a power unit, you must reach a compromise between the robustness, speed of simulation, and accuracy, meaning that the model should be as simple as possible to provide acceptable accuracy within the working range of variable parameters.

 The first option is to simulate a power unit literally, as it is, reproducing all its components.
-This approach is illustrated in the Power Unit with Fixed-Displacement Pump example.
+This approach is illustrated in the Closed-Loop Pump Control with Flexible Drive Shaft example.
 The power unit consists of a fixed-displacement pump, which is driven by a motor through a compliant transmission, a pressure-relief valve, and a variable orifice, which simulates system fluid consumption.
 The motor model is represented as a source of angular velocity rotating shaft at 188 rad/s at zero torque.
 The load on the shaft decreases the velocity with a slip coefficient of 1.2 (rad/s)/Nm.
 The load on the driving shaft is measured with the torque sensor.
 The shaft between the motor and the pump is assumed to be compliant and simulated with rotational spring and damper.

 The simulation starts with the variable orifice opened, which results in a low system pressure and the maximum flow rate going to the system.
 The orifice starts closing at 0.5 s, and is closed completely at 3 s.
 The output pressure builds up until it reaches the pressure setting of the relief valve (75e5 Pa) and is maintained at this level by the valve.
 At 3 s, the variable orifice starts opening, thus returning system to its initial state.